rabbitmq/rabbitmq-website/site/queue-memory.md

 Some messages can be stored on disk, but still have their metadata kept in memory.

 If a message is stored in memory it will take approximately payload size.

+### How much memory is used by queues with messages?

+[memory use](memory-use.html) document explains how to get a memory breakdown from a RabbitMQ node.
+Queue processes memory is reported as `queue_procs`, while message payloads are reported in `binary` section.

+Binary memory breakdown can be found in <a href="management.html">management</a> web UI in the node page.
+It's helpful to determine how much memory message payloads use.

 ### How to break down per-queue memory?